joshwyatt/higher/README.md

 ## `Array.prototype.reduce`

 `reduce` creates a single value out of an array.
-In order to do this, it uses accepts a callback function called an *accumulator*.
-The accumulator takes two values, and returns a single value.
-Before demonstrating `reduce`, here are a few example accumulators, notice that they each take two values and return a single value:
+In order to do this, it uses accepts a callback function called a *reducer*.
+The reducer takes two values, and returns a single value.
+Before demonstrating `reduce`, here are a few example reducers, notice that they each take two values and return a single value:

 ```javascript
 const smaller = (a, b) => a < b ? a : b